 ECTS Credits 5.0

 English Level Lı

 E-learning Level Lı

 Study Hours

 Lectures 30

+Exercises 15

 Seminar 15

-Exercises 15

-STUDENT OBLIGATIONS Class attendance is obligatory (minimum of 70%); Students are obliged to actively participate in classes; Students are obliged to write two essays; ECTS CREDITS: Class attendance 1 credit, class activity I credit, first essay 1,5 credits, second essay 1,5 credits; GRADING AND EVALUATION: Student class attendance and participation are graded - exam essays ATTENDANCE AND ACTIVITY Students are required to attend classes (minimum of 70%) in order to qualify for grading.
+STUDENT OBLIGATIONS Class attendance is obligatory (minimum of 70%); Students are obliged to actively participate in classes; Students are obliged to write two essays; ECTS CREDITS: Class attendance I credit, class activity I credit, first essay 1,5 credits, second essay 1,5 credits; GRADING AND EVALUATION: Student class attendance and participation are graded - exam essays ATTENDANCE AND ACTIVITY Students are required to attend classes (minimum of 70%) in order to qualify for grading.
 For ten points from activity the students shall receive a higher grade by one.
 ESSAYS Students are obliged to write two essays.
 The first essay must be submitted to the address kroatologija@gmail.com by 15/11/2013 at the latest.
 The second essay must be submitted to the address kroatologija@gmail.com by 13/12/2013 at the latest.
 There are three available topics for the first essay: 1.
 The influence of antiquity on the Medieval, Renaissance and Baroque literature; 2.
-The character of a woman in the Medieval.
-Renaissance and Baroque literature; 3.
-The development of drama from the period of antiquity to the Enlightenment and Classicism.
-The students may choose from three topics for the second essay: 1.
+The character of a woman in the Medieval, Renaissance and Baroque literature; 3.
+The development of drama from the period of antiquity to the essay: 1.
 The conflict of reason